 Wax World of the Stars, located in Cavendish at Mariner’s Cove Boardwalk, is home to lots of famous faces.
 Among the celebrities and movie characters, you’ll also encounter several wax figures from history.
-As a history nerd, this made my trip to Wax World super fun.
+As a history nerd, I really enjoyed the Wax World displays.

 Here are the top 5 displays at Wax World for a history enthusiast.